 - Factorial testing schemes in blocks

-- Trial schemes for regression analysis (response surface DOE
+- Proof schemes for more complex models (response surface DoE)

 Upon completion of this course, you will be able to apply statistical techniques for experiment design.
 You will be able to analyze the results of your own experiments using statistical software for various types of experimental design.
 This will help you get the desired results faster and save time and money for your client.